-- In the Connection Timeout box, leave the default as 2000. - 7 Click the button at the right of the Database SID(oracle, DB2) box.
+- 6 In the Connection Timeout box, leave the default as 2000. - 7 Click the button at the right of the Database SID(oracle, DB2) box.
 In the dialog box that opens, type the name of your database SID.
 For example, SKAZAL.

-- Click OK to save your changes. - In the Database Type box, leave the default value oracle - In the Network Address box, leave the default value DEFAULT.
+- 8 Click OK to save your changes. - 9 In the Database Type box, leave the default value oracle. - 10 In the Network Address box, leave the default value DEFAULT. - 11 In the Port Number box, type the port number on which the database listens.